ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-through()                           | Getting dataflow through another pipelet (implemented a Pipelet method) not_exists()                        | Existence validation for dataflow adds (no-exists), removes and updates (exists) fetch_flow_key()                    | Fetch dataflow key from flows metadata
+Singleton()                         | Creates singleton pipelets out of composition Compose()                           | Add boolean options single and singleton to_dom()                            | Updates DOM from dataflow for a DOM node, using render function, creating container child through()                           | Getting dataflow through another pipelet (implemented a Pipelet method) not_exists()                        | Existence validation for dataflow adds (no-exists), removes and updates (exists) fetch_flow_key()                    | Fetch dataflow key from flows metadata